 Arduino flow rate sensor interfacing: The Best Tutorial

-Ever wanted to measure liquid flowing through a pipe / container?
+Ever wanted to measure liquid flowing through a pipe or container?
 Wanted to create a control system based on the water flow rate or quantity?
-For example while gardening, to measure the amount of water used to water your plants, to prevent wastage , etc. If yes, then this very easy DIY project is for you.
-Here, step by step instructions are given on how to measure water flow rate and quantity using an arduino flow rate sensor.
-Have fun with this DIY hacking tutorial!
+For example, while gardening, to measure the amount of water used to water your plants, to prevent wastage.
+If yes, then this asy DIY project is for you!
+Here are some step by step instructions on how to measure water flow rate and quantity using an Arduino flow rate sensor.

-- Water/Liquid flow meter like : Flow meter.
+- Water/Liquid flow meter like a Flow meter.

 - Connecting wires.

-Here, the connections required for this flow rate sensor with respect to arduino is very minimal.
+The connections required for this flow rate sensor with respect to the Arduino is very minimal.
 There are only three wires coming from the flow rate sensor.
-The 5V Vcc (Red wire), The Gnd (Black wire), and the signal/pulse (Usually yellow) line.
-Connect the Vcc and Gnd of the flow meter to the arduino’s Vcc and Gnd.
-The pulse line of the flow rate sensor is connected to arduino’s digital pin 2.
-The arduino’s digital pin 2 serves as an external interrupt pin (interrupt pin 0).
-Now you have hooked up your flow meter to the arduino.
+The 5V Vcc (Red wire), The GND (Black wire), and the signal/pulse (Usually yellow) line.
+Connect the Vcc and GND of the flow meter to the Arduino’s Vcc and GND.
+The pulse line of the flow rate sensor is connected to the Arduino’s digital pin 2.
+The Arduino’s digital pin 2 serves as an external interrupt pin (interrupt pin 0).
+Now you have hooked up your flow meter to the Arduino!

-Upload the following code to your arduino : Flow Meter Code.
-Here the code uses an external interrupt on arduino’s digital pin 2.
+Upload the Flow Meter Code to your Arduino.
+The code uses an external interrupt on the Arduino’s digital pin 2.
 This is used to read the pulses coming from the flow meter.
-When arduino detects the pulse, it immediately triggers the pulseCounter() function.
+When the Arduino detects the pulse, it immediately triggers the pulseCounter() function.
 This function then counts the total number of pulses.

-In this arduino flow rate sensor, for every litre of liquid passing through it per minute it outputs about 4.5 pulses.
-Thus dividing the total pulse count obtained by 4.5 will give you the total amount of liquid passing through it in litres/minute.
-Further dividing it by 60 will give you the flow rate in litres/hr.
-And hence the total amount or quantity of water/liquid that has passed through it.
+In this Arduino flow rate sensor, for every liter of liquid passing through it per minute, it outputs about 4.5 pulses.
+Dividing the total pulse count obtained by 4.5 will give you the total amount of liquid passing through it in liters per minute.
+Dividing that by 60 will give you the flow rate in liters per hour, which gives us the total amount or quantity of water/liquid that has passed through it.
 The sensor is accurate to within 3%.

-A video showing the arduino flow rate sensor in action :
+Here’s a video showing the Arduino flow rate sensor in action!

-Use this arduino flow rate sensor with a solenoid valve to monitor and control the water used.
-You can use it in your gardening system.
-Or interface it with an LCD display for other applications that require you to measure water flow rate and quantity.
-Have fun with your arduino flow rate sensor!
+Use this Arduino flow rate sensor with a solenoid valve to monitor and control the water used.
+You can use it in your gardening system, or interface it with an LCD display for other applications that require you to measure water flow rate and quantity.
+Have fun with your new Arduino flow rate sensor!